bgamboa1/mVSOBase/doc/mathdoc/param-tech.rst

 General Technical Parameters
 ----------------------------
 **Weight**, :math:`w`, ``weight``: The parameter :math:`w` helps to scale variable costs and emissions from the length of simulation, that the energy system model is being observed, to an annual result.
-This parameter represents the rate of a year (8760 hours) to the observed time span.
+This parameter represents the rate of a year (35040 15-minute intervals) to the observed time span.
 The observed time span is calculated by the product of number of time steps of the set :math:`T` and the time step duration.
 In script ``model.py`` this parameter is defined by the model parameter ``weight`` and initialized by the following code fragment:
 ::

     m.weight = pyomo.Param(
-        initialize=float(8760) / (len(m.tm) * dt),
+        initialize=float(35040) / (len(m.tm) * dt),
         doc='Pre-factor for variable costs and emissions for an annual result')